sshah3420/SE_group28_hw1/INSTALL.md

 ## Installation

-To get started we `git` to check out the code.
+To get started we need `git` to check out the code.

 Clone the repository using